Infrared homing: German seekers

 The devices mentioned previously were all detectors, not seekers.
-They either produce a signal indicating the general direction of the target, or in the case of later devices, an image.
+They either produce a signal indicating the general direction of the target, or in the case of later devices, an image similar to a television image.
 Guidance was entirely manual by an operator looking at the image.
 There were a number of efforts in Germany during the war to produce a true automatic seeker system, both for anti-aircraft use as well as against ships.
 These devices were still in development when the war ended; although some were ready for use, there had been no work on integrating them with a missile airframe and considerable effort remained before an actual weapon would be ready for use.
-Nevertheless, a summer 1944 report to the German Air Ministry stated that these devices were far better developed than competing Soviet systems based on radar or acoustic methods.
+Nevertheless, a summer 1944 report to the German Air Ministry stated that these devices were far better developed than competing systems based on radar or acoustic methods.

 Aware of the advantages of passive IR homing, the research program started with a number of theoretical studies considering the emissions from the targets.
-This led to the practical discovery that the vast majority of the IR output from a piston engine aircraft was between 3 and 4.5 micrometers.
+This led to the practical discovery that the vast majority of the IR output from a piston-engine aircraft was between 3 and 4.5 micrometers.
 The exhaust was also a strong emitter, but cooled rapidly in the air so that it did not present a false tracking target.
 Studies were also made on atmospheric attenuation, which demonstrated that air is generally more transparent to IR than visible light, although the presence of water vapour and carbon dioxide produced several sharp drops in transitivity.
 Finally, they also considered the issue of background sources of IR, including reflections off clouds and similar effects, concluding this was an issue due to the way it changed very strongly across the sky.
 This research suggested that an IR seeker could home on a three-engine bomber at 5 km with an accuracy of about 1/10 degree, making an IR seeker a very desirable device.